mrich7/servo_alvar/README.md

 Contains the servo_alvar and image_sharper ROS packages

 servo_alvar:
-Code to servo an alvar marker using the PR2 navigation stack, move_base package, and ar_track_alvar
+Code to servo an Alvar marker using the PR2 navigation stack, move_base package, and ar_track_alvar

 Usage: